-Training undergraduate innovators at UC Berkeley to ideate, iterate, and prototype their own designs.
+Collaboration with Berkeley Innovation undergraduate team to ideate, iterate, and prototype concept designs.

 After several rounds of iteration, the students presented Trovi.
 It’s a wearable tracking device that guides you to find members of your group by using arrows as a navigational compass, blinking when you’re within 30 feet.